 Automotive electricians may do some or all of the following:

-- carry out tests on automotive electrical systems to diagnose faults
+- test automotive electrical systems to find and fix faults

 - repair and replace automotive electrical systems such as charging and starting systems

 - repair and replace electronic systems such as engine-management systems, air-conditioning systems, ABS brakes, electronically controlled gearboxes, instrument panels and vehicle computers

 - automotive electronics, electrical theory and circuit diagrams